 Students at the School of Architecture, Planning and Preservation finance their education through a wide variety of options.
 The University of Maryland Office of Student Financial Aid assists students in obtaining need-based aid.
 To supplement need-based aid, the School offers many merit-based scholarships and awards.
 Some of this merit-based aid is dedicated to study-abroad and travel programs.

 The Architecture, Urban Studies and Planning, Historic Preservation and Real Estate Development programs each have criteria for awarding scholarships and awards.
-For specific information on scholarships offered and eligibility requirements, please contact your program of interest.
+Current scholarships and awards for each program are posted in the following sections.

 The School of Architecture, Planning and Preservation provides a number of graduate and teaching assistantships each semester.
 Appointments are considered on the basis of academic and professional qualifications.

 Appointments typically carry a stipend of approximately $3,200 and five (5) credits of tuition remission; however, some positions provide a higher stipend and more credits of tuition remission.
 Graduate and teaching assistants (GAs and TAs) are charged the in-state rate for tuition credits not covered by tuition remission.
 GAs and TAs are required to sign a contract and work 10 hours per week (or more depending on the position) for the contract period.
 This includes hours during the GA/TA workweek prior to the start of each semester to make up for hours during the break.